Olivieri-RJ/Achitecture-showcase/README.md

 💬 Final Note

 You're not supposed to fully understand these at first glance.
 That’s the point.
-They're modular, scalable, and slightly smarter than your cousin who still says "blockchain" in 2025.
+They're modular, scalable, and redacted.

 ---